Year of entry 2024

 - International fees

-LLM International Business Law will enable you to develop knowledge and skills in relation to the legal rules regulating a variety of business activity across the world.
-The programme is ‘bespoke’ in that you are able to frame your study according to what interests you with specialist optional modules.
+You’ll develop knowledge and skills in relation to the legal rules regulating a variety of business activity across the world.
+You’ll also be able to frame your study according to your areas of interest with a wide range of specialist optional modules.

 You’ll approach business problems from the law’s point of view and examine legal rules to identify their coherence and consistency.
 You’ll also evaluate legal business solutions in terms of the law’s purpose and underlying rationale, and from the perspective of the economic and social purposes the law should serve.